glynawe/Vanilla/vanilla.md

 A module contains a set of descriptions and declarations.
 If there is an interface with the same name then the module implicitly contains that interface's descriptions.

-All interfaces and modules implicitly contain the descriptions of the standard library.
+All interfaces and modules implicitly contain a set of *standard descriptions* supplied by the Vanilla language.
+For example, the type `integer` is a standard description.

 ### Inclusion